john-cd/rust_howto/src/categories/date-and-time/index.md

 - `chrono`: the most comprehensive and full-featured datetime library, but more complex because of it.

 Unfortunately there is no clear answer as to which is best between `time` and `chrono`.
-Evaluate for yourself between these two, but be resassured that both are trusted and well-maintained.
+Evaluate for yourself between these two, but both are trusted and well-maintained.

 ## Duration and Calculation